 Hacienda Resort is popular among snowbirds who flock to the desert southwest every winter.
 They’re located off Interstate 10 in Las Cruces, New Mexico, and less than an hour drive from White Sands National Monument.

 Each site has full hookups and a privacy fence from the opposing neighbor.
 Their amenities include a laundry room, rec room, and hot tub.
-They also offer a military and a Good Sam Club discount.
+They also offer a military discount.

 Top tip from AppleKnocker: “Lots to do in the area.
 Nearby is Old Mesilla and we had a great visit to LaPosta Mexican restaurant for dinner and on a later day we visited Fabian Garcia Botanical Gardens followed by shopping around the Old Mesilla Plaza and finished off with a great pizza and gelato at Luna Rossa on Avenida De Mesilla.”